Who is our service for?

 Who can refer into our service?

 Our referrals usually come from GPs and other primary care sources.
-Someone who has not used the service before must first be referred through one of the Trust’s Primary Care Liaison Teams.
-Someone who has used our service before can be referred directly to us.
+Someone who has not used the service before must first be referred through one of the Trust’s CPNs or generic mental health teams.
+Someone who has used our service before can be referred directly to us by completing the services referral form.

 What happens in an emergency?